notasausage/pi-hole-unbound-wireguard/README.md

 access-control: 192.168.x.0/24 allow
 ```

-If your router creates a "Guest Network" with a separate SSID and DHCP range like mine (Apple Time Capsule), devices connecting to that wireless network will not be able to connect to the internet unless you grant access to that subnet.
+If your router creates a "Guest Network" with a separate SSID and DHCP range, devices connecting to that wireless network will not be able to connect to the internet unless you grant access to that subnet.
 Uncomment one of the lines below or add your own based on your guest network's DHCP range:

 ```
 # If you have a guest network with a separate DHCP range